ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 the result of the task by observing the signal.

-Because of the behavior of `start()`, different Signals created from the producer may see a different version of events the events may arrive in a different order between signals, or the stream might be completely different!
+Because of the behavior of `start()`, different Signals created from the producer may see a different version of events, the events may arrive in a different order between signals, or the stream might be completely different!
 However, this behavior ensures that consumers will receive the results, in contrast to a plain signal that might send results befor any observers